UrannSolutions/cross-vertical-builds/README.md

 Beyond designing systems, I have executed at the frontline level.

-The recording below demonstrates a full inbound life insurance policy placement — including rapport building, needs discovery, value framing, objection handling, and application completion.
+The recording below demonstrates a full life insurance policy placement — including rapport building, needs discovery, value framing, objection handling, and application completion.

 This example reflects applied conversion mechanics in real time, not theoretical oversight.